Ethel Godfrey

-Ethel Florence Annie Godfrey (1871 Melbourne, Australia – 1956) was one of the first female dentists in Victoria, Australia.
+Ethel Florence Annie Godfrey (1871 Melbourne, Australia – 17 September 1956) was one of the first female dentists in Victoria, Australia.

+Career

-A graduate of Presbyterian Ladies' College, Melbourne, she was one of four female students at Mr. E. Lenthal Oldfield's Dental College and Oral Hospital where she was a student between 1895 and 1898.
+Godfrey is a graduate of Presbyterian Ladies' College, Melbourne, where she is remembered as a notable graduate.
+She was one of four female students at Mr. E. Lenthal Oldfield's Dental College and Oral Hospital where she was a student between 1895 and 1898.
 She passed the Dental Board exam in November 1898 and registered as a dentist on 8 February 1899.
+The Victoria Hospital for Women and Children appointed her appointed honorary dentist in August 1899, the first dental appointment at a hospital in Victoria.

 Godfrey practiced dentistry at 34 Collins Street in Melbourne alongside her business partner and future sister-in-law Alys Berry.
 When she married Dr. Samuel Arthur Ewing in 1903, she stopped her dentistry practice and had three children.

+Godfrey died on 17 September 1956.